Let's go easy on the treats

 At first, just observe.
 Take a day or two to become more aware of when and where you and your children see treats each day.
 Do your kids ask for treats in the supermarket or local shop?
 Do they want the treats they see on TV ads?
 Do your family, friends and neighbours give them treats?

-Once you start noticing that treats are everywhere, you might see that your children see and get more of them than you realised.
+Once you start becoming more aware, you might see that your children see and get more of them than you realised.
 We need to help our children understand that treats are just that – ‘treats’ – something special to be enjoyed occasionally.